googlefonts/how-to-hint-variable-fonts/README.md

 While viewing any glyph in the Main Window, the glyph info bar will display the following information:

 **GID number:** The Glyph ID for the currently selected glyph, in the sequential order the glyphs are stored in the font file. **Pro Tip:** The glyph order can be displayed in two ways, under `Tools > options > settings > Access glyph by Index`.
 When this checkbox is set, the character set (`ctrl-9`) will show the glyphs as they are ordered in the font file.
 It is useful to leave this as the default setting, as the hinting for every glyph in the font should be proofed and checked.
 If this option is unset, only glyphs with Unicode codepoints assigned will be shown.
-This is also a useful view, but if this is set as the default, some glyphs may be missed in the hinting and proofing process.
+This is also a useful view, however if set as the default, some glyphs may be missed in the hinting and proofing process.

 **Char:** If the glyph has an associated Unicode, this will be shown, eg: Cap H (0x48).
 If there is no Unicode associated with the glyph, this will be shown as Oxffff _(OpenType glyphs such as Small Caps, figure styles or ligatures, for example).
 Unicode is followed by the Glyph name.

 **Uppercase:** Character group information for each character.
 The character group tells VTT which group of values to use from the Control Value Table.

 **pt / ppem** Currently selected point/ppem size reflecting the selected resolution _(The resolution to display the text string and waterfall run in the main window can be changed (`Display > Resolution > choose desired resolution`).
-This is useful for proofing at different resolutions)_ Choose the size to view in the Main window, `Display > Size > ...`, or click on a size from the text ramp at the bottom of the Main Window.
+This is useful for proofing at both lower and high resolutions)_ Choose the size to view in the Main window, `Display > Size > ...`, or click on a size from the text ramp at the bottom of the Main Window.
 Use up and down arrows to change the point size, or `ctrl + equals`, and enter the desired size.

 **grid-fitted:** Showing if hinting is turned on (grid-fitted) or off.
 To toggle between the two states use `ctrl + g`.

-**PRO TIP** `ctrl + g` is worn out on my keyboard.
-While adding hints or reviewing the autohinter code, `ctrl + g` switches between hinting and no hinting.
+**Pro Tip** `ctrl + g` is worn out on my keyboard.
+While adding hints or reviewing and editing the autohinter code, `ctrl + g` switches between hinting and no hinting.
 It is critical to always keep the original outline in mind, _(no hinting)_ to ensure that there is minimal distortion between the two states.

 The hinted outline should not vary too much from the high resolution design in proportion and shape, and there should be no obvious distortions.